Neonatal Intensive Care & Perinatology

 Our nationally designated Cystic Fibrosis Center cares for children and teens from many parts of Florida and is also a Cystic Fibrosis Foundation-designated Therapeutic Development Center-one of 77 centers worldwide.

 Child Development & Rehabilitative Services

 We offer a full spectrum of pediatric audiology services and speech, occupational and physical therapy services, with many services available at our outpatient locations located in 8 counties.
-Our multidisciplinary autism center provides coordinated care, including speech and occupational therapy, social skills training, applied behavior analysis and family education.
+Our multidisciplinary autism center provides coordinated care, including speech and occupational therapy, social skills training and family education.